-Employee contributions are matched by employers' contributions which are set based on the triennial actuarial funding valuations.
+Employee contributions are set by statute and employers' contributions are set based on the triennial actuarial funding valuations, both are paid into the Pension Fund.
 The last valuation was at 31 March 2022 with the next valuation due to take place on 31 March 2025.
-Current employer contribution rates were set from the 31 March 2022 valuation and can be found in the Rates and Adjustments Certificate in the Hackney Pension Fund Annual Report and Accounts 2023/24 or within the Actuarial valuation on the Pension Fund Website:-https://hackneypension.co.uk
+Current employer contribution rates were set from the 31 March 2022 valuation and can be found in the Rates and Adjustments Certificate in the Hackney Pension Fund Annual Report and Accounts 2023/24 or within the Actuarial valuation on the Pension Fund Website:- https://hackneypension.co.uk